cchen666/OpenShift-Labs/userOperators/gitOps/create-local-user.md

 ## Add User by Editing argocd-cm CM

 * argocd-cm is controlled by the operator but `data.accounts` is not.
-However we don't recommend using local user but DEX SSO integrated
+However we don't recommend using local user but DEX SSO integrated user

     ~~~bash